jellyfin/jellyfin.org/docs/general/administration/hardware-selection/index.md

     You may consider RX 7000 series or newer AMD graphics if you are primarily using a Linux desktop and wish to host Jellyfin on the same system.
   </details>
 - Low-end GPUs: Certain low-end GPUs (e.g. GT1030, RX6400) are not capable of hardware encoding.
 These models cannot be used for hardware acceleration for a Jellyfin Server.
+- Windows on ARM: Poor support for hardware acceleration.